How to Choose custom precision metal stamping?

 Work Hardening Rate

-A design guideline can help you decide the optimal materials and processes.
+A design guideline can facilitate optimal material and process selection.

 - Beads